 Lighthouse Immigrant Advocates recognizes the need to educate the next generation of legal professions and equip them with skills and opportunities to experience the realities of serving immigrants and refugees.
-For these reasons, Lighthouse offers an internship program during the Fall, Spring, and Summer to individuals interested in legal services, community outreach, and nonprofit management.
+For these reasons, LIA offers an internship program during the Fall, Spring, and Summer to students interested in building experience in the areas of legal services, community outreach and advocacy, and nonprofit development.
 Click below to complete an application for an internship at Lighthouse Immigrant Advocates.

 - Preference will first be given to college students and law students.
 Internship opportunities for high school students are negotiated on a case-by-case basis.

 - Ideal internship candidates are bilingual in English and Spanish, have strong writing and research skills, and work well with minimal supervision.